-The research carried out within our group is highly diverse and we actively encourage the amalgamation of cellular and molecular biology techniques with in silico mathematical approaches to drive the mechanistic prediction and optimisation of in-vivo pharmacokinetics for drugs and novel dosage forms targetting the central nervous system via routes such as the blood-brain barrier, olfactory and otic approaches.
+The research carried out within our group is highly diverse and we actively encourage the amalgamation of cellular and molecular biology techniques with in silico mathematical approaches to drive the mechanistic prediction and optimisation of in-vivo pharmacokinetics for drugs and novel dosage forms targeting the central nervous system via routes such as the blood-brain barrier, olfactory and otic approaches.

 Pharmacokinetics plays a vital component in the drug discovery and development process, and provides critical and quantitative knowledge on how a drug enters and is processed by the body.
 Pharmacokinetics aims to quantify and improve prediction at all steps between drug discovery and use with mechanism-based modelling methodologies.

 Our goal is to provide guidance in the development, evaluation and implementation of in vitro and in silico approaches for predicting and improving human clinical pharmacokinetics to optimise dosing and pharmacodynamic response.